 The following discussion should be read in conjunction with our unaudited condensed consolidated financial statements and accompanying notes of this Quarterly Report on Form 10-Q and our audited consolidated financial statements and related notes included in our Annual Report on Form 10-K for fiscal year 2016.
 The following discussion contains forward-looking statements.
-Actual results may differ significantly from those projected in the forward-looking statements include, but are not limited to, those discussed in "Risk Factors" in our Annual Report on Form 10-K for fiscal year 2016.
+Actual results may differ significantly from those projected in the forward-looking statements.
+Factors that might cause future results to differ materially from those projected in the forward-looking statements include, but are not limited to, those discussed in "Risk Factors" in our Annual Report on Form 10-K for fiscal year 2016.
 Certain percentage changes may not recalculate due to rounding.